bpucker/CoExpPhylo/README.md

 `--out` specifies the output folder.
 All temporary file and the final output files will be placed in this folder.
 The folder will be created if it does not exist already.

-`--anno` species an annotation file.
+`--anno` specifies an annotation file.
 IDs need to be located in the first column and the annotation text need to be located in the second column.

 `--araport` specifies the Araport11 peptide sequence file as reference for the analysis.
 This allows an effective annotation in the final steps.